g3rv4/RandomForest/README.md

 ﻿RandomForest
 ===
-A simple implementation of a random forest in C#. *Only supporting regression, I'll add classification features soon... or you can just send me a PR :)*
+A simple implementation of a random forest in C#.

 ## What is this?
 This is a tiny library that knows how to parse [PMML random forests](http://dmg.org/pmml/v4-3/TreeModel.html) and build predictions from them.
 If you want to train a model, then this library is not for you and you may be looking for something more like [Accord.NET](http://accord-framework.net/).